Can you share your background and how you started?

 What was the reason for founding the brand?

-That year, when I met my then-partner, now husband (and still partner), he noticed I love handbags - I always looked at the handbags.
-It was the era of the very first “it” bags that I think came during that time: Chloe, and then Balenciaga… I always looked around.
-Since I worked in a restaurant, [I saw] all the designers, the models, hip hop artists come to the restaurant.
+That year, when I met my then-partner, now husband and co-creator (and still partner), he noticed I love handbags - I always looked at and studied handbags on the streets.
+It was the era of the very first “it” bags that I think came during that time: the Chloe Paddington bag, then the Balenciaga City bag.
+I always looked around.
+While I was working at the restaurant, I especially kept my eyes open.
+Designers, Models, Hip Hop artists, and actors would all come to the restaurant.

-It was, like, my food for eyes, food for [my] brain, you know?
+It was like food for my eyes, and brain, you know?
 I really enjoyed observing.

-And Jesse (husband, co-founder, creative director, and CEO of BOYY) said, “you know, if you love [bags] so much, why don't we start to make a design for one?”
+And Jesse (husband, co-founder, creative director, and CEO of BOYY) said, “You know, if you love [bags] so much, why don't we start designing one?”
 And then that's when I dropped out.
-I didn't feel like going to the night class and sewing a dress was giving me anything.
+I didn't feel like going to the night class, and sewing a dress that wasn't really giving me anything.
 So I stopped.
-And I started to designing a bag.
+And I started designing a bag.

 [So] We bought leather in the Garment District, found a pattern maker, and then we started designing together.